Hera (Marvel Comics): Fictional character biography

 Elsewhere, angry at her son Ares' neglect of his responsibilities as an Olympian, she arranged a trap for him and a squad of his human soldiers, promising Ares' deceased son Kyknos his father's place as God of War if Kyknos could slay him.

 Hera expands her Olympus Group by restoring her son Argus Panoptes to life where he operated New Olympus' surveillance program called the Panopticon, restoring Arachne to protect New Olympus, resurrected the Chimera to assist a Cyclops and some Skeleton Warriors into guarding the caverns beneath New Olympus, and even obtaining Lamia's obedience to help her servants battle Hercules and the Mighty Avengers on her behalf.

 Hera's weapon Continuum is revealed to be a device to recreate the universe in an improved version, destroying the existing one in the process.
 Hercules and Athena assemble a group of Avengers to stop Hera, including the reborn Zeus.
 They are opposed by the inventions of Hephastaus, and Hera's forces, which include Argus, and Arachne.
 The knowledge of Zeus' return stuns Hera, and Zeus succeeds in convincing her to stop the Continuum machine.
 However, Typhon reveals that he is now free from the control of the bands used to control him, he resists the lightning used against him, and slays both Hera, by blasting her head off, and Zeus.
 The souls of the two gods are seen in the company of Thanatos, the God of Death, reunited and being taken to the underworld.

 During the Chaos War storyline, Hera is among the dead released by Pluto to defend the Underworld from the forces of Amatsu-Mikaboshi.
 Hera is then seen among the gods that are enslaved by Amatsu-Mikaboshi.

 In the aftermath of the fight with Amatsu-Mikaboshi, Hera is back among the living.

 Powers and abilities

-Hera possesses the typical powers of an Olympian, including immense strength, stamina, durability, speed, and healing, as well as virtual immortality.
-She has the ability to manipulate vast amounts of energy for numerous purposes, such as shapeshifting or inter-dimensional teleportation.
-Hera can read people's minds by physically observing their thoughts.
-She is an excellent strategist and a formidable unarmed combatant.

-Following Zeus' death, she inherits his position and wields a thunderbolt.
+As an Olympian goddess, Hera possesses the classic divine attributes, including superhuman strength, enhanced vitality, immortality, and resistance to injury.
+In addition, she wields a variety of mystical powers, some of which exceed those of her fellow Olympian goddesses.
+However, her magical prowess is generally regarded as being surpassed by that of her brothers, Zeus, Poseidon, and Hades.
+Hera's abilities include the power of flight at remarkable speeds, the ability to change her form—altering her size, appearance, or even assuming the guise of other beings, animals, or objects.
+She can also render herself and others invisible to mortal perception.
+Moreover, Hera can cast transformative spells on beings and objects alike and unleash mystic bolts of concussive energy.
+Notably, she has the ability to traverse dimensions, traveling effortlessly between realms such as Olympus and Earth.
+Following Zeus’s death, Hera ascends to his position as the ruler of the gods and wields his iconic thunderbolt.